vincedotcode/healthapp/README.md

 - **Intuitive Admin Panel**: Administrators have access to an intuitive admin panel for easy management of appointments and users.
 - **Real-Time Notifications**: The app incorporates a notification system to provide users with real-time updates regarding their appointments.

-## Deployment

-The application is deployed on Netlify and can be accessed at [ApexBooking Health](https://apex-booking.netlify.app).

 ## Installation